 I never expected Guzmán and Samuel to be behind the disappearance, but I really enjoyed that twist and seeing them work together.
 I hope we see their friendship evolve in season three, especially now that Polo and Ander have betrayed Guzmán.
 He and Samuel have more in common than they probably realize, with the Marina and Nadia connections, and I think it would be a super interesting dynamic to explore.

 I feel like I need to preface this section by saying that I was not a fan of Samuel or Carla’s in season one and didn’t care when either of them when they were on my screen.
 So with that in mind, I really could have cared less about this storyline.

-Samuel had this “genius” plan to seduce Carla and manipulate her so that she would crack and ultimately tell him the truth about Marina’s murder.
-But then he ends up falling for her and she for him?
+Samuel had this “genius” plan to seduce Carla and manipulate her so that she would crack and ultimately tell him the truth about Marina’s murder, but then he ends up falling for her and she for him?
 I don’t quite buy it.
 Carla has always been manipulative, using guys like Polo and Christian for whatever her heart desires.
-Samuel is a lot less naive this season compared to season one, and in fact, he is just as manipulative as Carla is this season, using her to find out who really killed Marina to help free Nano.
+Samuel is a lot less naive this season compared to season one; in fact, he is just as manipulative as Carla is this season, using her to find out who really killed Marina in order to help free Nano.
 There’s always an element of lies when two people are playing games with one another and constantly using each other, so how can their “relationship” ever be real if it’s not built on the full truth?